 - If you don't deliver your baby in a hospital or are discharged soon after the birth, you may need to schedule a newborn screening with your health care provider.

 If this test indicates that your baby may have PKU:

 - Your baby may have additional tests to confirm the diagnosis, including more blood tests and urine tests

-- Other tests that may be done to assess growth, development and health
+- Other tests that assess growth, development and health

 Children and adults also need to avoid certain other foods and beverages, including many diet sodas and other drinks that contain aspartame (NutraSweet, Equal).
-Aspartame, found in many artificial sweeteners, releases phenylalanine when digested.
+Aspartame is an artificial sweetener made with phenylalanine.